 Thum Ping Tjin (“PJ”) is an Academic Visitor at the Oxford Centre for Global History, University of Oxford; Research Fellow at the Asia Research Institute, National University of Singapore; and co-ordinator of Project Southeast Asia.

 A Rhodes Scholar, Commonwealth Scholar, award-winning student, Olympic athlete, and Channel swimmer, PJ attended Harvard at the age of 16 where he concentrated in East Asian Studies.
-After three years in the Navy, he won a Rhodes Scholarship to Oxford, where he read for a second Bachelor’s degree in Modern History and Politics.
+After two and a half years in the Navy, he won a Rhodes Scholarship to Oxford, where he read for a second Bachelor’s degree in Modern History and Politics.
 He later returned to Oxford as Commonwealth Scholar and completed a Doctorate in History.
 He has also been a Visiting Fellow at the International Institute of Asian Studies, Leiden University.
 His work centres on decolonisation in Southeast Asia, and its continuing impact on Southeast Asian governance and politics.